-5.18.2 Any Organization whose activities may have directly or indirectly influenced the operation of the aircraft shall provide all pertinent information related to the operation of the aircraft to the Director-General/CEO on request.
+(2) Any Organization whose activities may have directly or indirectly influenced the operation of the aircraft shall provide all pertinent information related to the operation of the aircraft to the Director-General/CEO on request.

-5.19 Rights of participation of other States in the investigation
+5.18 Rights of participation of other States in the investigation

-5.19.1 Where an investigation of accident or serious incident is being carried out by an Investigator-in-Charge pursuant to Part 5 of these Regulations, the following States shall each be entitled to appoint an accredited representative to participate in the investigation -
+- 5.18.
+(1) Where an investigation of accident or serious incident is being carried out by an Investigator-in-Charge pursuant to Part 5 of these Regulations, the following States shall each be entitled to appoint an accredited representative to participate in the investigation

-Rights of participation of other States in the investigation

-(a) the State of Registry;
+- (a) the State of Registry;

-Information to the State conducting investigation

 - (b) the State of the Operator;

 - (c) the State of Design;

 - (d) the State of Manufacture;

 - (e) any State which has, on request, furnished information, facilities or experts to the Bureau in connection with the accident or the incident investigation.

-Nothing in Sub-section 5.19.1 above, is intended to preclude the Director-General/CEO from requesting the State that designed or manufactured the powerplant or major components of the aircraft and any State that provided an operational base for field investigations, or was involved in search and rescue or wreckage recovery operations, or was involved as a State of code-share or alliance of the Operator, to appoint an accredited representative whenever the Director-General/CEO believes that a useful contribution can be made to the investigation or when such participation might result in increased safety.
+Nothing in this Sub-section 5.19.1 above, is intended to preclude the Director-General/CEO from requesting the State that designed or manufactured the Powerplant or major components of the aircraft and any State that provided an operational base for field investigations, or was involved in search and rescue or wreckage recovery operations, or was involved as a State of code-share or alliance of the Operator, to appoint an accredited representative whenever the Director-General/CEO believes that a useful contribution can be made to the investigation or when such participation might result in increased safety.

-- 5.19.2 The State of Registry or the State of the Operator is entitled to appoint one or more advisers, proposed by the operator, to assist its accredited representative - 5.19.3 When neither the State of Registry nor the State of the Operator appoints an accredited representative, the Director-General/CEO shall invite the Operator to participate. - 5.19.4 The State of Design and the State of Manufacture shall be entitled to appoint one or more advisers, proposed by the organizations responsible for the type design and the final assembly of the aircraft, to assist their accredited representatives. - 5.19.5 When neither the State of Design nor the State of Manufacture appoints an accredited representative, the Director-General/CEO shall invite the Organizations responsible for the type design and the final assembly of the aircraft to participate in line with the Bureau's procedures. - 5.19.6 When the State conducting an investigation accident of an aircraft of a maximum mass of over 2 250 kg registered in Nigeria or operated by an Operator located in Nigeria, specifically requests participation by the Bureau, the Director-General/CEO shall appoint an accredited representative. - 5.19.7 A State entitled to appoint an accredited representative shall also be entitled to appoint one or more advisers to assist the accredited representative in the investigation.
+- (2) The State of Registry or the State of the Operator is entitled to appoint one or more advisers, proposed by the operator, to assist its accredited representative - (3) When neither the State of Registry nor the State of the Operator appoints an accredited representative, the Director-General/CEO shall invite the Operator to participate. - (4) The State of Design and the State of Manufacture shall be entitled to appoint one or more advisers, proposed by the organizations responsible for the type design and the final assembly of the aircraft, to assist their accredited representatives. - (5) When neither the State of Design nor the State of Manufacture appoints an accredited representative, the Director-General/CEO shall invite the Organizations responsible for the type design and the final assembly of the aircraft to participate in line with the Bureau's procedures. - (6) When the State conducting an investigation accident of an aircraft of a maximum mass of over 2 250 kg registered in Nigeria or operated by an Operator located in Nigeria, specifically requests participation by the Bureau, the Director-General/CEO shall appoint an accredited representative. - (7) A State entitled to appoint an accredited representative shall also be entitled to appoint one or more advisers to assist the accredited representative in the investigation.